-- 1. When the meter reboots, the Ethernet and GPRS networks are both restart, so communications may be temporarily lost.
+- When the meter reboots, the Internet connection via the Ethernet, a telephone or a cellular network may be temporarily lost.
 You may need to wait a short duration before PAS restores a connection with your meter. - 2.
-If you are connected to the meter via a wireless GPRS network, the meter will logout of the network and logon again so the IP address you used for connecting to the meter will no longer be supported.
-You should check the meter for a new GPRS network IP address either from the front display, or via PAS using another communication port.
+If you are connected to the meter via a wireless cellular network using a temporary IP address, the IP address you used for connecting to the meter will no longer be in effect.
+You should check the meter for a new IP address either from the front display, or via PAS using another communication port.